zshi719/2025-Data-24100/README.md

 ### Final Exam (Ind.)

 There will be a final exam given according to the exam calendar.
 This will be cumulative from the material in the quarter and will be similar in style and difficulty to the quizzes.
-The final will be held per the [final exam calendar](https://registrar.uchicago.edu/calendars/final-exams/).
+The final will be held per the [final exam calendar](https://registrar.uchicago.edu/calendars/final-exams/) and be held in person.
 Please make sure that you verify your availability.

 This grade is assigned individually.
 There is more information about the final [here](./lesson_plan/finals_week.md).

+## Expectations (How to work with me)

+We are all busy people and to help get everyone on the same page this section contains a bit of expectations and how to get the most out of this course.

+#### Material / Philosophy

+The material in this course is chosen based on my experience working with data scientists in both academic and industry settings.

+I believe that Data Science is a vocational practice and that getting fingers to the keys repetitions and experience with the most common technologies is the number way to improve outcomes (career, job interviews, etc.).

+I believe that AI/LLM tools are incredibly powerful and useful.
+They could probably get an ``A" in this course.

+I believe also that AI/LLMs are ``tools" used most effectively by people with a baseline knowledge level.
+Most of this course is focused on the baseline knowledge required to use these tools effectively.

+A _LOT_ of the material in this course was taken based off of common issues that I see when interviewing candidates for data science and data engineering roles.
+This is especially true for systems and tools around working collaboratively (github, code writing, abstractions, etc. ).

+#### Communications

+Canvas is the single most important place to be for information on this course.
+All announcements will be made via Canvas.

+When communicating with me, email is the best way to reach me.
+A few notes:

+- I have spent a lot of time putting together information on this github page.
+If you ask me information that can be found here it makes me grumpy.
+Don't be lazy and look before you ask.
+If I send you a screenshot of information from the course website it is _not_ a good sign and may effect your professionalism score.
+- If you wish to ask a question about the group project, _include everyone on the project on the email_.
+I will not answer questions about the project that do not include your entire team.
+  - The purpose of group work is to _work as a group_.
+The data science curriculum at UChicago is diverse and there may be a class or experience that someone in your group has which can help.
+  - This not to say that I won't help, but scheduling time to meet with me when your teammates are able to assist more quickly will lead to more efficient learning outcomes.

+- During class, please ask questions!

+#### Respect

+I do not tolerate disrespectful or unprofessional behavior.
+One of my values is ``Respectful Disagreement".
+It is okay for us to disagree, but we will do so respectfully.

+This is universal: when working with your teams, the TAs, etc.

+#### Transparency

+As you will see in the next section, there is nothing hidden in this course.
+My goal when designing courses is to make _the material_ difficult, not the logistics and organization of the course.

+If there is anything missing from the material or something that you are not sure of in my class notes -- let me know!
+I always want to improve these notes.

 ## Course Material